Street Signs (TV program): About the show

-This program focuses on the day's market action.
-In addition, prominent analysts, investors and executives regularly appear on the program to offer their perspective.
+This program focused on the day's market action.
+In addition, prominent analysts, investors and executives regularly appeared on the program to offer their perspective.

 CNBC

 Street Signs was originally a two-hour programme that aired on CNBC from 1996 to February 1, 2002.
 It was cancelled effective February 4, 2002 and Power Lunch occupied its vacated slot as a result of CNBC's revamped programming line-up.
 On December 8, 2003, former Business Center co-anchor and original host Ron Insana revived Street Signs.
 And in March 2006, Squawk on the Street co-anchor Erin Burnett replaced Insana as the programme's new host.
 Burnett left CNBC on May 6, 2011.
 After Erin Burnett's departure Amanda Drury (late of CNBC Asia) and Brian Sullivan (late of the Fox Business Network) became this program's new anchor team and were to be the show's final anchors.

 On October 13, 2014, Street Signs was launched in full 1080i high-definition as part of CNBC's network-wide switch to a full 16:9 letterbox presentation.

 One notable segment of the programme, which aired at 2:40pm ET, the "Stop Trading!" segment, was presented by Jim Cramer (host of another CNBC program, Mad Money).
 In this segment, which formerly aired on Closing Bell prior to 2006-09-11, the co-anchors asked Cramer about the stocks making news, and also asked him for his take on the day's markets.
 After the segment, a full-screen disclaimer was shown as Street Signs go to a commercial break.
 Cramer's "Stop Trading!" segment was moved to the end of the first hour of Squawk on the Street on February 9, 2015.
 Jim Cramer's on-air tirade about the weakening economy, which was seen during the "Stop Trading!" segment of this program on 2007-08-03, garnered widespread attention and helped galvanise the Federal Reserve Board to cut interest rates.

 From its January 4, 2016 debut through September 30, 2020, on Mondays from October 12, 2020 to October 24, 2022 and again on weekdays since November 7, 2022, the European version of Street Signs is the only CNBC Europe program that is aired on CNBC's United States channel.
 Coincidentally (as previously mentioned), CNBC's own version of Street Signs aired its last show 11 months earlier, on February 6, 2015.